Primary

 Step forward to increase tension at the start.
 The band should already have some pull before you begin pressing.
 Slack at the bottom means no resistance where you need it most—fix your position.

-Want Resistance Band Chest Press in your program?
+See where Resistance Band Chest Press fits in your weekly plan

 Anchor a resistance band behind you at chest height.